 For a while I believed that it was all in my head and I was just overthinking things.
 Maybe I really could swallow right and maybe my doctor was right.
 My bloodwork was fine and all my tests came back fine.
 But I know my body, and I knew there wasn’t something right.
 I just needed to figure out what it was.

-Rachael was starting to lose hope, until her neurologist spotted an abnormality in her brain MRI and recommended she visit Dr. Williamson, a neurologist at the Penn MS Center.
+Rachael was starting to lose hope, until her neurologist spotted an abnormality in her brain MRI and recommended she visit the Penn MS Center.

 When Rachael came to us, she was frustrated because she was having a variety of symptoms that she couldn’t explain.
 She had issues with her vision, issues with swallowing, fatigue, and sensory disturbance.
 The first thing that we do is listen.
 Patients tell us what they’re feeling and that helps us understand what might be causing the symptoms.